kelayamatoz/Digital-Systems-Design-Lab/lab2.md

 ## Your Turn
 * Synthesize the example application.
 Report on the resource utilization and cycle counts.
 The example application is stored as Lab2Part3BasicCondFSM.
 * Let's try a different example.
-Here is the description:
+Here is the set of rules:

-Example: Fill an SRAM of size 32 using the following rules:
+Fill an SRAM of size 32 using the following rules:
 * If the index of the SRAM is smaller than 8
   * Set the element at index to be index
 * If the index of the SRAM is within \[8, 16\)